Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Giant red lantern at Sensoji Temple Thunder Gate in Tokyo, Japan

-The Sensoji Temple is the oldest and largest temple in the city – and visiting it is a Tokyo must-do!
-Founded 645, the key sights include the Kaminarimon Gate (Thunder Gate), the market on Nakamise dori, the temple itself, Sensoji Pagoda and the Asakusa Shrine.
+The Sensoji Temple is the oldest and largest temple Tokyo.
+Founded 645, the key sights include the Kaminarimon Gate (Thunder Gate), the market on Nakamise dori, Sensoji Pagoda and the Asakusa Shrine.

 Geisha Performance at Asakusa Tourist Information Center in Tokyo, Japan